 “I am convinced that life is 10% what happens to me and 90% how I react to it.”
 Charles R. Swindoll

 We all have moments of vulnerability when we happen to run into someone or something that seems to take advantage of how crumby we’re feeling.
 We’re not in a place to react well, so a woman asserting her agency in her life’s unfolding can make a job-hunter who just moved to town feel like a complete schmuck.
 Luck of the draw, you might say.

 There are certain things we just don’t get to choose about our lives, things that just happen to position us well in the world.
 I am lucky to have been born to a white, middle-class Christian family (Roman Catholic, specifically).
-I am lucky my mother pushed me and my sisters to put our educations first – after we totally put the kibosh on hers – and fought to find her own path (finally getting her combined Bachelor’s-Master’s just before I got my own undergraduate degree).
+I am lucky to have had a mother who pushed me and my sisters to put our educations first — after we put quite the kibosh on hers — and fought to find her own path (finally getting her combined Bachelor’s-Master’s just before I got my own undergraduate degree).

 “Sharon Stone once said, ‘You can only f*ck your way to the middle.’
 I would put it this way, ‘You can only luck your way to the middle.'”
 Elizabeth Gilbert